 Quickly fill in your company details and let us take care of the rest.

 We use senior members of staff on our customer service team, because you deserve access to our most experienced people.

 We believe in clear and simple pricing with no surprises, that works for all, whether you are a small, medium or large company.

-Our clients can hire meeting and conference rooms at their Covent Garden business or registered address.
+Our clients can hire meeting and conference rooms at their Covent Garden business or registered office address.

 1st Formations registers companies for a living.
-We are authorised by Companies House and we are a member of ACRA, the Association of Company Registration Agents, ensuring our company documentation is of the highest quality, always up-to-date and compliant with current regulations and legislation.
+We are Companies House authorised agents, and we are also a member of ACRA (the Association of Company Registration Agents); thus ensuring our company documentation is of the highest quality and always up-to-date and compliant with current regulations and legislation.

-Please take 5 minutes to read our guidance on company formation, detailing the types of companies we set up (below), to make sure you choose the company structure that is right for you.
+Please take 5 minutes to read our guidance on company formation below, detailing the types of companies we set up, the ordering process and what you can expect from 1st Formations during and after company incorporation.
 If you need any assistance, please give us a call at 020 3897 2233.